-Exercise makes your body feel great, lifts your mood, and sometimes, can make your hands numb.
-This disconcerting side effect of your favorite calorie-blasting activity can be worrisome, but the actual cause is not a serious problem in most cases.
+Exercise makes your body feel great, lifts your mood and sometimes can make your hands numb.
+Tingling fingers after a workout can be worrisome, but the actual cause is not a serious problem in most cases.

 Hand numbness is common in fitness walkers who swing their arms next to their thighs for the duration of the session.
 Keeping your hands low and your arms straight, combined with the centrifugal force of the swinging motion, causes fluid to collect in your hands.

-Your ulnar nerve runs along the back of your arm, just behind your elbow, through the outside of your wrist and into your hand -- that tingling sensation you get when you hit your "funny bone" is caused by a blow to the ulnar nerve.
+Your ulnar nerve runs along the back of your arm, just behind your elbow, through the outside of your wrist and into your hand — that tingling sensation you get when you hit your "funny bone" is caused by a blow to the ulnar nerve.

 Even though your hand numbness occurs after exercise, it may not be related to the exercise at all.
 When you exercise, your circulation and nerve signals get switched to "high."
 If there is a disruption from a damaged nerve or constricted blood vessel, the blood or nerve signals won't reach your hands when it is most needed to feed or stimulate your working muscles.